gatepoet/LLM-Guide/README.md

 **Diagram 2: TVM Workflow**

-"Could you please provide a thorough and detailed explanation of the complete procedure for utilizing Vulkan for inference in MLC_LLM?
-It is preferred that you present the workflow in a clear and concise manner, using a diagram or flowchart format.
-The diagram or flowchart should commence with importing the model into MLC_LLM, configuring the software to use Vulkan for inference, and culminating in executing the model on appropriate hardware.
-Each distinct step in the process should be represented by individual blocks in the flowchart or diagram, and they should be interlinked to demonstrate the progression of the workflow clearly."
+"Could you please provide a thorough and detailed explanation of the complete workflow involved in TVM?
+This explanation should consist of a step-by-step process that includes a flowchart illustrating the entire process, beginning with loading a pretrained PyTorch model and concluding with executing the portable graph on TVM.
+The flowchart must distinctly depict each stage of the process and display the connections between the stages to demonstrate the flow of the process.
+Specifically, the flowchart should comprise the following stages: loading a pretrained PyTorch model, converting it into a TorchScript model through tracing, importing the resulting graph into Relay, compiling the Relay graph to an LLVM target while specifying the input, and executing the portable graph on TVM.
+It is crucial that each of these stages is thoroughly explained to provide a comprehensive understanding of the entire process."

 ## Using MLC_LLM for Inference